ananyamalik/blog-by-ananya/_pages/about.md

 ---

 Writing I believe, is one of the most expressive form of communicating one's emotion, and often I find myself compelled to write, but the same matter finds no audience.
 Thus, this blog.
-I hope to create this as a medium through which I can abridge my love for tech into words that I know best.
+I hope to use this as a medium through which I can abridge my love for tech into words that I know best.